Directing a Jewelry CGI World

 Creative Director

-David Webb has spent decades creating some of the most distinctive jewelry in American history—bold animal motifs, vivid enamel, and architectural use of stones.
-The storytelling is already inside the object.
-But even with strong photography and video, the work doesn’t always capture the imaginative world behind it—the feeling of eccentric luxury that makes Webb feel like Webb.
-The opportunity wasn’t to replace what was working.
-It was to extend it: to explore how the legacy could translate into digital storytelling that felt just as intentional.
+David Webb has spent decades creating some of the most distinctive jewelry in American history, with bold animal motifs, vivid enamel, and an architectural use of stones.
+The storytelling is already embedded in the object.
+But even with strong photography and video, the work does not always capture the imaginative world behind it or the sense of eccentric luxury that makes Webb feel like Webb.
+The opportunity was not to replace what was already working.
+It was to extend it and explore how that legacy could translate into digital storytelling with the same level of intention.

 Scope: